paulo-fernando-silva/vscOctaveDebugger/readme.md

     "workingDirectory": "${workspaceFolder}/A/B/C/"
 ```

-* `"autoTerminate"` Setting this to false will allow the program to continue executing after the last line of code is executed.
-This is useful if you're running for example UI elements with callbacks and you want to continue debugging after the end of the program code.
-You'll need to stop the debug session manually by pressing the □ button.
 * `"splitFieldnamesOctaveStyle"` this allows struct field names to be almost arbitrary ([details](https://octave.org/doc/v5.1.0/Creating-Structures.html)).
 This option is not compatible with Matlab and so it's off by default ([details](https://www.mathworks.com/help/matlab/matlab_prog/generate-field-names-from-variables.html)).

 ## Evironment variables and octave arguments